itsluketwist/llm-code-bias/README.md

-# **A Study of LLMs' Bias for Libraries and Programming Languages**
+# **A Study of LLMs' Preferences for Libraries and Programming Languages**

-This repository contains the artifacts and full results for the paper **A Study of LLMs' Bias for Libraries and Programming Languages**.
+This repository contains the artifacts and full results for the research paper **A Study of LLMs' Preferences for Libraries and Programming Languages**.

 <div>
     <!-- badges from : https://shields.io/ -->